 The risk management system of the Group works effectively and has supported a robust assessment by the Directors of the principal risks facing the Group.
 The principal risks are reviewed throughout the year and these are discussed formally at the Board at least twice a year.

-Our principal risk categories have been defined as: market; health safety and environmental; and legislative and regulatory.
-The table below lists the principal risks as determined by the Board that may affect the Group and highlights the mitigating activities.
+Severstal’s principal risk categories have been defined as: health, safety and environmental; strategic; market; and legislative and regulatory.
+The table below lists the principal risks as determined by the Board that may affect the Group, an assessment of the current status of the risk and how the Group mitigates the risk.
 The contents of the table, however, is not intended to be an exhaustive list of all the risks and uncertainties that may arise.

 Assessment of the Group’s prospects